jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Make clear that you are here to learn – and not an evaluator of the quality of work or the like
+Make clear that you are here to learn – and not an evaluator of the quality of the participant’s work.

 <div class="example">